conestack/node.ext.ldap/README.rst

 Character Encoding
 ------------------

-LDAP (v3 at least, `RFC 2251`_) uses utf8 string encoding. ``LDAPSession`` and ``LDAPNode`` do the encoding for you.
-Consider it a bug, if you receive anything else than unicode from ``LDAPSession`` or ``LDAPNode``.
-The ``LDAPConnector`` and ``LDAPCommunicator`` are encoding-neutral, they do no decoding or encoding.
+LDAP (v3 at least, `RFC 2251`_) uses utf8 string encoding only.
+``LDAPNode`` does the encoding for you.
+Consider it a bug, if you receive anything else than unicode from ``LDAPNode``, except attributes configured as binary.
+The ``LDAPSession``, ``LDAPConnector`` and ``LDAPCommunicator`` are encoding-neutral, they do no decoding or encoding.

-Unicode strings you pass to nodes or sessions are automatically encoded as uft8 for LDAP.
+Unicode strings you pass to nodes or sessions are automatically encoded as uft8 for LDAP, except if configured binary.
 If you feed them ordinary strings they are decoded as utf8 and reencoded as utf8 to make sure they are utf8 or compatible, e.g. ascii.

-If decoding as utf8 fails, the value is assumed to be binary and left unaltered.
-This is not the final behavior since schema parsing is missing.

 If you have an LDAP server that does not use utf8, monkey-patch ``node.ext.ldap._node.CHARACTER_ENCODING``.

 Caching Support